skip to content

 • No writing or alteration should be made on a will after it is signed.

 • No pins or paper clips should be attached to a will.
-If it appears to the Registrar from any mark or hole in the will that another document may have been annexed or attached, it must be accounted for and/or produced to the Registrar's satisfaction [see Supreme Court Probate Rules 2015 (SA) r 23].
+If it appears to the Registrar from any mark or hole in the will that another document may have been annexed or attached, it must be accounted for and/or produced to the Registrar's satisfaction [see Uniform Civil Rules 2020 (SA) rule 356.9].

 Alterations before signing

-Wills can be altered before signing, but the testator, and both witnesses, must sign or initial in the margin or near the alteration.
-If this is not done, the court will assume that the alteration was made after the will was signed and the alteration will not be effective unless the court waives the formalities, see Waiving formalities.
-Once a will has been signed there can be no alteration, either by crossing out or writing in new clauses, unless the new clauses are executed in the same manner as a will, see Updating a will.
+Wills can be altered before signing, but the testator, and both witnesses, must sign or initial in the margin or near the alteration [Succession Act 2023 (SA) s 16].
+If this is not done, the court will assume that the alteration was made after the will was signed unless there is evidence to show that it was present when the will was signed [see Uniform Civil Rules 2020 rule 356.8] or the court waives formalities – see Waiving formalities.
+Once a will has been signed there can be no alteration, either by crossing out or writing in new clauses, unless the new clauses are executed in the same manner as a will – see Updating a will.

 Attestation clause

 A will does not need to use special words.
-All it has to say is that it is the will of the testator, who wants her or his property to be distributed in a certain way.
+All it needs to say is that it is the will of the testator, who wants their property to be distributed in a certain way.
 It is most important that the will be worded in clear, unambiguous language.

 However, there is one clause that should always be inserted in a will.
 This is the attestation clause (the part of the will that deals with the witnessing of the testator's signature).
 If there is no attestation clause, an affidavit made by at least one witness, giving details of how the will was signed and witnessed, will be needed when the application for probate is made after the testator's death.
-If no witness is conveniently available, the affidavit may be by someone else who was present when the will was executed [Supreme Court Probate Rules 2015 (SA) r 18].
+If no witness is conveniently available, the affidavit may be by someone else who was present when the will was executed [Uniform Civil Rules 2020 (SA) rule 356.6].
 Sometimes the witnesses and those who were present when the will was executed are dead or have moved, and so the signature cannot be proved.
 In either case, there will be great difficulties in obtaining the grant of probate if there is no attestation clause.

 An example of a standard attestation clause:

-The testator signed in the presence of both of us being present at the same time, and we attested his/her signature in the presence of him/her and of each other.
+The testator signed in the presence of both of us being present at the same time, and we attested her/his/their signature in the presence of her/him/them and of each other.

 These may be dealt with in the following ways: